Hymenolepididae

-As human parasites
+Hymenolepiasis

 The family Hymenolepididae has only two species which infects humans: the disease hymenolepiasis is caused by Hymenolepis nana and H. diminuta, which are sometimes classified in the genus Rodentolepis.

 Most cases of hymenolepiasis are caused by H. nana.
 It occurs worldwide, but in temperate climates, children and people living in institutions are more likely to be infected.
 A morphologically-identical variety of H. nana, H. nana var. fraterna infects rodents, but the human strain of H. nana is essentially non-infective to rodents.
 Unlike most tapeworms, including H. diminuta, H. nana can complete its lifecycle without an intermediate host.
 Pathological effects of infection are rare and occur in massive infections through autoinfection, where the parasite is able to complete its lifecycle within the intestine of the human host, without passing through an intermediate host outside the body.
 With increasing worm burden, symptoms such as restlessness, irritability, diarrhea, and abdominal pain occur.

 H. diminuta is primarily a parasite of rats, but human infections occur as incidental hosts.
 It is a larger species than H. nana and lacks hooks on the rostellum; it has three testes per proglottid.
 Species from a diverse set of arthropod taxa, including earwigs, butterflies, and beetles, can be intermediate hosts for this species, which is unusual for a tapeworm.
 Grain beetles are common intermediate hosts, because they live in piles of grain where they can be ingested by rats, which are the definitive hosts.

 Drugs commonly used for treatment of hymenolepiasis are praziquantel, niclosamide, and paromomycin.